nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 ## 3. X-Road Installation and configuration

+This chapter details the complete installation on a high level, with links to other chapters that go into the details.

 You can set up the cluster manually, or use the provided Ansible playbook \[[SS-CLUSTER](#12-references)\] if it suits your purposes.